 Assume that we need to schedule a series of tasks, such as classes or construction jobs, where we cannot start one task until after its prerequisites are completed.
-We wish to organize the tasks into a linear order that allows us to complete them one at a time without violating any prerequisites.
-We can model the problem using a DAG.
-The graph is directed because one task is a prerequisite of another - the vertices have a directed relationship.
-It is acyclic because a cycle would indicate a conflicting series of prerequisites that could not be completed without violating at least one prerequisite.
-The process of laying out the vertices of a DAG in a linear order to meet the prerequisite rules is called a topological sort.
-Figure 11.14
+We wish to organize the tasks into a linear order that allows us to complete them one

 Sec.
-11.3 Graph Traversals 385
+11.3 Graph Traversals 395